-Hate to say it but we just don't have any 8mm Ammunition in our warehouse at the moment, sorry!
+Hate to say it but we just don't have any 8mm Ammo in our warehouse at the moment, sorry!

 While you're here though, why not sign up for our newsletter so you get notified about our newest ammunition deals?
 Takes less than 30 seconds and that way you'll always know what we've got on special.